 1. Understand the differences between hiring an employee vs. an independent contractor

-You need to recognize the difference between an employee and independent contractor.
+You need to recognize the difference between an employee and an independent contractor.
 An employee takes instruction from the employer, has a schedule set by the employer, and uses tools and equipment provided by the employer.
-An independent contractor works under their own conditions, sets their own schedule and uses their own supplies.
+An independent contractor works under their own conditions, sets their own schedule, and uses their own supplies.

-With an employee, the worker pays 7.65 percent in FICA taxes (Social Security and Medicare) and can elect to have federal and state (if applicable) incomes taxes withheld.
+With an employee, the worker pays 7.65 percent in FICA taxes (Social Security and Medicare) and can elect to have federal and state (if applicable) income taxes withheld.
 The employer also pays FICA taxes (at the same rate of 7.65 percent).
 With an independent contractor, the worker pays both the employee and employer shares of FICA taxes (15.3 percent).